 Columbia students can meet with a tobacco cessation specialist, who will provide individual support and help students understand the process of quitting along with developing a personal plan to stop using tobacco.

-Ending the use of tobacco can be a challenge, and Columbia Health is committed to providing support to students with this goal.
+Ending the use of tobacco or nicotine products can be a challenge, and Columbia Health is committed to providing support to students with this goal.
 Research shows that the earlier in life a person quits, the less difficult the process and the lesser an impact that tobacco use will have on their health.

 Frequently Asked Questions